Reedline, Nu's Line Editor

-Nushell's line editor Reedlineopen in new window is a cross-platform line reader designed to be modular and flexible.
-The engine is in charge of controlling the command history, validations, completions, hints and screen paint.
+Nushell's line-editor Reedline is cross-platform and designed to be modular and flexible.
+The line-editor is in charge of controlling the command history, validations, completions, hints, screen paint, and more.

 For example: